Computer history - 1956

 Arthur L. Samuel at IBM programs an IBM 704 to play checkers using a method where the machine can "learn" from its own experience.
 It is believed that Samual checkers-playing program is the first "self-learning" program, a demonstration of the concept of artificial intelligence, using one of the first software hash tables.

-Computer companies founded in 1956
+Computer companies and organizations founded in 1956

 Calcomp was founded in 1956.